What can deserts teach us about the ecology of wealth and designing great cities?

 So the lesson there is that the living elements of pioneer ecologies can work together to make a region livable that you might not even think can be livable.

-The important point is that there are at least five methods and probably many more to green desserts.
+The important point is that there are at least five methods—and probably many more—to green deserts.
 Each method has its own area of greatest applicability, so Allan Savory's methods, for example, work better in drier savannas than Gaviotas, for example, and may have worked, though probably not as well, in the Loess Plateau.
 But that's okay, because Savory's method does apply to some of the largest areas of desert and savanna on the planet.

 Now I'm happy to say that in future episodes, I will be reporting on areas where they have designed cities and neighborhoods to use storm water effectively.
-And it's a wonderful resource, and it could make an enormous difference.
-It can literally create an oasis in the middle of parched, near -desert climate.
+And it's a wonderful resource, and it can make an enormous difference.
+It can literally create an oasis in the middle of parched, near-desert climate.

 So let's talk about how you green a city.
 One of the best thinkers in this area is Jane Jacobs, the author of The Nature of Economies.
 She's the one, you may recall, who wrote about economics as a subset of ecology.

 Now, in classical economics, we don't really think much about ecology.
 So, classically speaking, the sources of wealth are specialization, scale and trade.
 These create wealth by multiplying the volume of exports.
 So classical economics prefers free trade and global markets.

 Jacobs wasn't so sure about that.
 Her view was driven by ecology.
 So ecological economics looks at how local sharing creates wealth by multiplying the reuse of imports, and hence their value.